frejoel/tsdemux/README.md

 using the `check` Make target.

 Code Coverage uses `gcov`, `lcov` and `gentml` to gather and render statistics.
-If you're using Debian, gcov is more than likely already installed, but you'll need `lcov` which will also install `genhtml`.
+If you're using Debian, `gcov` is more than likely already installed, but you'll need `lcov` which may also install `genhtml`.
 ```
  sudo apt-get install lcov
 ```